PQCA/documentation/docs/index.md

 Welcome to the pq-code-package documentation.

-In this version, only the **Contributing** section has been customized.
+Please select one of the section using the nav-bar at the top, or top-left.